Staketab/brand-kit/Staketab/readme.md

 <div align="left">

-Staketab team is engaged in professional validation in various blockchain networks.
-Our team have experience in staking, nodes configuring, managing snapshots, managing relaying, ICO analysis, block explorers and crypto analytics tools development and many other fields in crypto.
+Staketab is a staking provider.
+Our team is engaged in professional validation in various blockchain networks.
+We develop fast and high-quality explorers and other ecosystem tools.

 </div>